 Trump looks to discuss defense, energy with Romanian leader

-President Donald Trump is meeting with Romanian President Klaus Iohannis at the White House as the two leaders explore ways to cooperate on defense and energy issues.
+President Donald Trump met with Romanian President Klaus Iohannis at the White House on Tuesday as the two leaders explore ways to cooperate on defense and energy issues.

+Speaking to reporters before their private meeting, Trump said the potential for visiting Romania was something he would discuss with Iohannis.
+He was also asked if he would raise the topic of fighting corruption in Romania.

+"There are a number of really terrific countries like Romania, but they have a tremendous corruption problem.
+And I've heard you've made tremendous progress," he told Iohannis, who readily agreed.

+The two leaders described a strong relationship between the U.S. and Romania.

+"I think we are on the right path.
+A lot of interesting things happening also in your country, but we appreciate the trade," Trump said.

-The Trump administration views Romania as "a particularly important ally," with aides saying Trump wants to show the importance of Central Europe to the United States as a security and business partner.
+Aides said Trump wants to show the importance of Central Europe as a security and business partner with the United States.
 The president will be traveling to Poland later this month.

-The White House says Trump and Iohannis will celebrate the 30th anniversary of the end of communism in Romania and the 15th anniversary of its NATO membership.
+The two leaders released a joint statement Tuesday evening underscoring their opposition to a new gas pipeline from Russia to Germany and other projects that make allies dependent on energy from Russia.
+They said the two countries would work on "how best to improve the energy investment climate in Romania in ways that benefit both countries.
+We further urge our industries to work closely together to support Romania's civil nuclear energy goals."

 Comments